Vertical Vegetable Gardens – High Yields In Less Space

 But when you add trellises to your vegetable garden, especially ones for large vining plants like squash, cucumber, and pumpkins, you create a shaded area behind the frame that is perfect for growing salad greens like spinach and lettuce.

-- Learn More: See our list of 28 vegetables that grow well in the shade for ideas of what you can plant behind your vertical garden structures.
+- Learn More: See our list of 28 vegetables that grow well in the shade for ideas of what you can plant behind and under your vertical garden structures.

 What Grows Well In A Vertical Vegetable Garden?